 The third issue that must be faced by introspective systems is what I will call the problem of introspective overlap, which arises when the implicit circumstances of introspective impression coincide with, or include, what has been rendered explicit.
 The issue arises because the introspective representations are themselves part of what constitutes the agent.
-As such, any claims they make that involve, explicitly or implicitly, properties of the whole state of the agent, will be claims that they are likely, in virtue of their own existence or treatment, to affect.
+As such, any claims they make that involve, explicitly or implicitly, properties of the whole state of the agent, will be claims that they are likely, in virtue of their own existence or treatment, to affect (but not effect!).
 Introspective representations of relational properties that obtain between a particular impression and the whole set are obvious candidates for this difficulty.
-For example, if six beliefs were represented, one could not truthfully add the impression TOTAL-NUMBER-OF-BELIEFS(6); one would have to add TOTAL-NUMBER-OF-BELIEFS(7).
+For example, if six beliefs were represented, one could not truthfully add the impression

+TOTAL-NUMBER-OF-EXPLICITLY-REPRESENTED-BELIEFS(6)